Popular Subject Areas

 2.50 Minimum GPA*

-Designed for students at all levels of Spanish language proficiency, the Universidad de Salamanca Cursos Internacionales en Cusco program allows you to improve your Spanish proficiency and offers courses in English and Spanish.
+Designed for students at all levels of Spanish language proficiency, the ISA Cusco Study Center program allows you to improve your Spanish proficiency and offers courses in English and Spanish.

 For example, you can study Spanish language at the beginning, intermediate and advanced levels or take a culture, environmental science, history or political science course in English.
 Courses at the advanced Spanish language level (4 or more semesters of college-level Spanish) include areas such as anthropology, art history, culture, Spanish language and literature.
 Beginning Spanish 1 and Intermediate Spanish 1 are offered in the first half of the semester and Beginning Spanish 2 and Intermediate Spanish 2 are offered in the second half of the semester.
 In summer, they are offered during the first summer session and second summer session, respectively.
 Courses at the study center are taught by local and visiting professors.
 Classmates are ISA students.
 Gap year students are also eligible for this program.